ballerina-platform/ballerina-dev-website/swan-lake/get-started/get-started-with-ballerina.md

 └── main.bal
 ```

-- The `Ballerina.toml` file contains metadata, which describes your project.
-Also, the `bal` tool uses the `Ballerina.toml` file to identify the root of a project.
+- The `Ballerina.toml` file contains metadata, which describes your package.
+Also, the `bal` tool uses the `Ballerina.toml` file to identify the root of a package.
 - The `main.bal` file is a source file and it contains the Ballerina code that prints `Hello, World!` to the console.
 You can add any number of source files into the `greeter` directory.

 ## Say `Hello, World!`

-You can open the project directory in your text editor.
+You can open the package directory in your text editor.
 If you are using VS Code, run `code .` from inside the `greeter` directory.
 Then, open the `main.bal` file to see the generated source.

 ```ballerina
 import ballerina/io;